bk/wmk/readme.md

 - `site.build_time`: This is automatically added to the site variable by `wmk`.
   It is a datetime object indicating when the rendering phase of the current run started.

+- `site.lunr_search`: A boolean automatically added to the site variable.
+  It is true when `lunr_index` is true in the configuration file.

 Templates or themes may be configurable through various site variables, e.g.
 `site.paginate` for number of items per page in listings or `site.mainfont` for